 At least once, you would have wished if you could hack a Facebook account for free.
-Trust me, you’re not alone, all of us have did, including me.
+Trust me, you’re not alone, all of us have done, including me.

 If you’re reading this right now, it means that you belong to the 90% of people who fail to hack the password of the accounts they wish to.